Inside: Twelve tips for managing large family homeschooling without losing your mind. Plus, a $200 giveaway!

 Good luck and thank you for being here!

 Are you curious to know how other homeschoolers structure their day?
-Day in the Life is a collection of blog posts from twelve homeschooling families.
 Whether it’s a semi-relaxed routine, Charlotte Mason Homeschooling, a large family, or a farm life you just might discover something useful!
+Check out Day in the Life, a collection of blog posts from homeschooling families.